CARV-ICS-FORTH/knot/README.md

 ## Development

-To develop Karvdash in a local Kubernetes environment, like the one provided by [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS (tested with [versions >= 2.5.x.x](https://docs.docker.com/docker-for-mac/release-notes/) which use Kubernetes 1.19.3), run:
+To develop Karvdash in a local Kubernetes environment, like the one provided by [Docker Desktop](https://www.docker.com/products/docker-desktop) for macOS (tested with [versions >= 2.5.x.x](https://docs.docker.com/docker-for-mac/release-notes/) which uses Kubernetes 1.19.3), run:
 ```bash
 make deploy-requirements
 make prepare-develop
 ./manage.py runserver
 ```

-This will setup all requirements (a private Docker registry, cert-manager, an SSL-enabled ingress controller, and Datashim) and set up a virtual environment to run Karvdash from the command line.
-You need to have [Helm](https://helm.sh) installed (version 3), as well as `mc` if using MinIO for files.
+This will setup all requirements (a private container registry, cert-manager, and an SSL-enabled ingress controller) and set up a virtual environment to run Karvdash from the command line.
+You need to have [Helm](https://helm.sh) installed (version 3).
 When done, point your browser to http://127.0.0.1:8000 and login as "admin".
-Note, however, that when running Karvdash outside Kubernetes, there is no mutating admission webhook to attach file domains and datasets to service containers (use `make deploy-local` for running locally in a container).
+Note, however, that when running Karvdash outside Kubernetes, there is no mutating admission webhook to attach file domains and datasets to service containers (use `make deploy-local` after `make deploy-requirements` for running locally in a container).

 Also, some versions of Docker Desktop [do not enforce RBAC rules](https://github.com/docker/for-mac/issues/3694), so there is no namespace isolation.
 Run the following commands to enable namespace isolation and explicitly set permissions for the `default` service account in the `default` namespace (used by Docker Desktop):
 ```bash